-With LES MISÉRABLES, HAMILTON and THE PHANTOM OF THE OPERA currently running in London, and MARY POPPINS opening in October, Cameron remains the world’s most prolific producer of musicals, with over 50 musicals either on or in pre-production Internationally.
+With HAMILTON, THE PHANTOM OF THE OPERA and MARY POPPINS currently preparing to reopen in London alongside LES MISÉRABLES once Covid-19 lockdown restrictions are lifted, Cameron remains the world’s most prolific producer of musicals, with over 50 musicals either on or in pre-production Internationally.

-Cameron’s Original productions include LES MISÉRABLES, THE PHANTOM OF THE OPERA and CATS - the three longest running musicals of all time now in their 4th decade - MISS SAIGON, MARY POPPINS - co-produced with Disney - LITTLE SHOP OF HORRORS, SONG AND DANCE, TOMFOOLERY, MARTIN GUERRE, THE WITCES OF EASTWICK, FIVE GUYS NAMED MOE and SIDE BY SIDE BY SONDHEIM.
+Cameron’s Original productions include LES MISÉRABLES, THE PHANTOM OF THE OPERA and CATS - the three longest running musicals of all time, now in their 4th decades - MISS SAIGON, MARY POPPINS (co-produced with Disney), LITTLE SHOP OF HORRORS, SONG AND DANCE, TOMFOOLERY, MARTIN GUERRE, THE WITHCES OF EASTWICK, FIVE GUYS NAMED MOE and SIDE BY SIDE BY SONDHEIM.
 He also reinvented modern versions of OLIVER!, FOLLIES, HALF A SIXPENCE, BARNUM and MY FAIR LADY.
 His new versions of LES MISÉRABLES, THE PHANTOM OF THE OPERA, MISS SAIGON and OLIVER! are now proving as successful as the original productions.

-Cameron owns and operates 8 historic London theatres which have all been spectacularly rebuilt and refurbished for the 21th century.
+Cameron owns and operates eight historic London theatres which have all been spectacularly rebuilt and refurbished for the 21st century.
 They house many of London’s successful hits.
-The last theatre of his to be fully restored is the Queen’s, currently undergoing major renovation.
-It will re-open in December, renamed the Sondheim Theatre, with the continued London run of the world’s longest running musical, LES MISÉRABLES.
+The Sondheim, formerly known as the Queen’s, has been rebuilt and renamed in honour of Cameron’s great friend, theatrical legend Stephen Sondheim.

 Music Theatre International, the world’s largest owner of secondary rights of many of the greatest musicals ever written, is now one of Cameron’s companies.

 Cameron was knighted in the 1996 New Year’s Honours for his services to British theatre and he is the first British producer to be elected to Broadway’s Theater Hall of Fame.
-In 1990, Cameron inaugurated the Chair of Contemporary Theatre at St. Catherine's College in Oxford University, currently held by Deborah Warner CBE.
+In 1990, Cameron inaugurated the Chair of Contemporary Theatre at St. Catherine's College in Oxford University, with Stephen Sondheim as his visiting professor.
 He is also the president of the Royal Conservatoire of Scotland.